kaust-rc/homebrew-apps/README.md

 ### Known Issues

-OpenMS formula currently works only on Ubuntu.
+- OpenMS formula currently works only on Ubuntu.
 It requires as well the installation of qt4 packages:
   * For Ubuntu Trusty, run: $ sudo apt-get install libqt4-core libqt4-dev
   * For Ubuntu Xenial, run: $ sudo apt-get install qt4-default

-Activeperl formula requires glibc >=2.15.
+- Activeperl formula requires glibc >=2.15.
 Thus it's not working on Centos 6 as this requirement is not met.
 However, it works properly on Ubuntu Xenial, Ubuntu Trusty, and Centos 7.

+- Transproteomic Pipeline formula works only on Ubuntu.
+Transproteomic Pipeline package includes Proteowizard as a thirdparty software, so its formula conflicts with Proteowizard's formula.

 ### Ask the experts